adzierzanowski/mkstm32/README.md

 Should work on macOS and linux.
 Windows requires certain modifications but all the necessary software is available for that OS.

+# examples

+Compiling:

+    $ mkstm32 -c

+Generating C++ Makefile from default one, compiling and uploading:

+    $ mkstm32 -cux

+Starting a debug session using `st-util` and GDB:

+    $ mkstm32 -d

+Resetting the MCU:

+    $ mkstm32 -r

+Getting information about the ST-Link connection:

+    $ mkstm32 -i